ibexa/behat/doc/getting_started.md

 # Getting started

-Ibexa BehatBundle is a bundle created to make development of [Behat](https://behat.org/en/latest/) tests for Ibexa DXP easier and quicker.
+Ibexa behat repository was created to make development of [Behat](https://behat.org/en/latest/) tests for Ibexa DXP easier and quicker.
 If you're new to Behat you can get familiar with it by browsing [Behat's documentation](https://docs.behat.org/en/latest/guides.html).

-# How can I use BehatBundle in my project?
+# How can I use Behat in my project?

-This bundle has higher testing levels (system testing and acceptance testing) in mind.
+This repository has higher testing levels (system testing and acceptance testing) in mind.
 You can use it to:
 * put your system under test in the desired state
   - create necessary Content Types, Content items, Users etc.
   - create required YAML configuration using code